bfontaine/ecqopcd/README.md

 ok to go out jogging.

 *est-ce qu’on peut courir demain* means “can we run tomorrow” in French.
-The app was written for a personal need and is live on [estcequonpeutcourirdemain.fr](http://estcequonpeutcourirdemain.fr).
+The app was written for a personal need and used to be live at `estcequonpeutcourirdemain.fr`.

 The pollution indices fetcher was released as a standalone library, [Firapria][].